u6013686/Post-Editing-Prediction-on-Stack-Overflow/README.md

 The fasttext has been commented out as it is not supported by windows and the method can only run on a removed Mac computer.

-*Empirical_study* directory contains processes of computing the n-gram frequency (unigram to trigram) and LDA modelling method.
+*Empirical_study* directory contains processes of computing the n-gram frequency (unigram to trigram) and LDA topic modelling method.
 Data source is available in:

    https://archive.org/download/stackexchange/stackoverflow.com-PostHistory.7z